3. Elaborate the YAML for the CIF, using ready-made files#

 3.10.2.
 Component for observations#

-There are three options to compute CHIMERE outputs.
+There are three options for providing observation data to drive CHIMERE.

-Force the computation of the observation operator without observations: XXX under-constructionwith force_full_operator?XXX
+Force computation of the observation operator without real observations (under construction).

-2. Generate random observations: this is done in the yaml by specifying information in the yaml to generate random surface measurements of a set of parameters with plugin measurements.
-For example, for one measured species only:
+2. Generate random observations: specify random surface measurements for a set of parameters using the measurements plugin in the YAML.
+For example, for a single measured species:

 concs: